 An analytical treatment of electricity and magnetism.
 Electrostatics, electric current, magnetic fields, electromagnetic induction and Maxwell's equations.
 Three class hours and three laboratory hours.
 Prerequisite: PHY 105; co-requisite: MAT 162.

 This is an optional recitation section for students taking PHY 205.
 It is structured as small group activities and provides students an opportunity to develop problem-solving skills in the subject of Electricity and Magnetism.
 Co-requisite: PHY 205.

-Heat transfer and thermodynamics, periodic motion, wave properties and propagation, sound, light, and elements of modern physics.
+Heat transfer and thermodynamics, periodic motion, wave propagation, sound, light, and elements of modern physics.
 Three class hours and three laboratory hours.
-Prerequisite: PHY 205; prerequisite/co-requisite: MAT 162.
-Fall semesters only.
+Prerequisite: PHY 105; prerequisite/co-requisite: MAT 162.